geotrev/undernet/docs/tooltips.md

 ## Requirements

-Tooltips don't require JavaScript.
-All you need is the correct HTML structure.
+Two main pieces are required: an API call and correct HTML markup.

 ### HTML

 #### Trigger Classes

-- `tooltip-button`: Used to identify the tooltip container.
+- `tooltip-trigger`: Used to identify the tooltip container.
 Doesn't apply styling.

 #### Accessibility